ucfopen/Materia/develop/widget-developer-guide.md

 <aside>
-	Materia widgets are written in HTML5 to be complaint and supported on all platforms, making the lives of students, faculty, and developers a bliss.
+	Materia widgets are written in HTML5 to be compliant and supported on all platforms, making the lives of students, faculty, and developers a bliss.
 </aside>

 # The Anatomy of a Widget